The Royal Society is committed to protecting and respecting your privacy.

 If you have previously been a recipient of a Royal Society grant or award, we may wish to contact you from time to time for the following purposes:

-- Publishing details of previous recipients of funding, this may include your name and title, employing organisation and career summary on our public website, or via publically available databases or other publications, some of which may be accessible from outside of the EEA;
+- Publishing details of previous recipients of funding, this may include your name and title, employing organisation and career summary on our public website, or via publicly available databases or other publications, some of which may be accessible from outside of the EEA;

 - Contacting you about our activities and events - or to help inform or evaluate these events, our application processes, strategy and policy work - in the form of newsletters, social media, surveys, and questionnaires;

 You are under no obligation to remain in contact with the Society following the end of your grant or award.
-In accordance with your data protection rights, we will respect any request from you as an alumni to remove the data we hold on you from our alumni database after the end of your award, and to refrain from contacting you thereafter for the above purposes.
+In accordance with your data protection rights, we will respect any request from you as an alumnus to remove the data we hold on you from our alumni database after the end of your award, and to refrain from contacting you thereafter for the above purposes.

 Partners and Funders